Episode 241: Depressive Personality Style with Jonathan Shedler

 Puder:

 You know, I think for the first decade of my life, he probably drank himself out of any mania.
-But then he developed chronic pancreatitis and he couldn't drink, or he'd get acute of pancreatitis end up in the hospital.
-So inevitably he became sober.
+But then he developed chronic pancreatitis and he couldn't drink, or he'd get acute pancreatitis and end up in the hospital.
+So eventually he became sober.
 And when he was sober, he was very miserable.
-And so he…

 Shedler: